 They do not sell their daughters

-The girls who do work in the bars etc. spend most of their day laughing with their friends and partying with tourists, the same as most teenagers would like to do but the bar girls do it for a living, they are not looked down upon (Except by some westerners), they often support a large family, my wife commented that she thinks they do a good job.
+The girls who do work in the bars etc. spend most of their day laughing with their friends and partying with tourists, the same as most teenagers would like to do but the bar girls do it for a living, they are not looked down upon (Except by some westerners), they often support a large family or put themselves through university.

 If you have never been to Thailand and wish to visit let me know any worries you may have and I might be able to help.